duckietown/book-opmanual-duckiedrone/src/camera-prop-mount/instructions.md

 1. Attach the Raspberry Pi Hat to the GPIO pins of the Raspberry Pi being careful when handling the flexible camera cable.

+1. Screw the M2.5 nylon nuts on the 4 spacers sticking out from the corners of the Raspberry Pi Hat (See fig {numref}`complete-raspberry-hat`).
 ## Attach the UBEC

 Use a piece of foam double-sided tape to attach the UBEC to the top of the USB ports of the Raspberry Pi as shown.